Amboise conspiracy: Conspiracy exposed

 Rumours had been swirling for some time that a plot was in the air, however now the Guise had concrete details.
 They had long suspected Condé of involvement in opposition plots, and he had already been passed over for the governorship of Picardy he had been promised in January.
-But Condé was cautious, and however greatly he was involved, he was careful to leave no written evidence, instead working through servants.
-Robert Stuart, who had been suspected of involvement in the assassination of President Minard was brought to Amboise and tortured in the hope he knew the date of the operation.
+But Condé was cautious, and however greatly involved, he carefully left no written evidence, working instead through servants.
+Robert Stuart, who had been suspected of involvement in the assassination of President Minard, was brought to Amboise and tortured in the hope he knew the date of the operation.
 In preparation for the attack much of the high nobility was invited to Amboise, including Coligny and Condé on 21 February, and they duly arrived at the castle.

 Tumult

 Pre-emptive strike

 The first action occurred on 11 March, when a group sent out from Amboise, under the count of Sancerre to Tours where they were able to pick up and arrest around ten of the plotters, including the baron de Castelnau and captain Mazères who were waiting for the delivery of money for the operation.
-A further 25 conspirators were picked up while they were walking outside the chateau de Noizay a small distance from Amboise castle, and the whole group were taken in to the fortress.
-Most of the captured men would however be released, after a stern rebuke from chancellor François Olivier, once it was determined they had largely joined the conspiracy over oaths of loyalty or lack of pay.
+A further 25 conspirators were picked up while they were walking outside the Château de Noizay a small distance from Amboise castle, and the whole group were taken in to the fortress.
+Most of the captured men would however be released, after a stern rebuke from Chancellor François Olivier, once it was determined they had largely joined the conspiracy over oaths of loyalty or lack of pay.